adraynrion/commit-message-generator-agent/mcp_setup.md

 ### 9. Security Considerations
 - The git MCP tool operates on the local repository
 - Ensure proper access controls are in place
-- Be cautious with destructive operations (reset, force push)- The agent will never commit without explicit user permission- Consider using branch protection rules for important branches
+- Be cautious with destructive operations (reset, force push)
+- The agent will never commit without explicit user permission
+- Consider using branch protection rules for important branches

 ### 10. Troubleshooting
 - Ensure the virtual environment is activated: `source .venv/bin/activate`